Updated: 08-Jun-18 10:35 ET

 - On a year-over-year basis, total inventories were up 5.8% while total sales were up 7.8%

-- The key takeaway from the report is that the sales increase outpaced the inventory increase by a sizable margin, which is a step in the right direction for wholesalers trying to regain some pricing power.
+- The key takeaway from the report is that sales growth outpaced inventories growth, which is a positive dynamic that can eventually help wholesalers regain pricing power if it persists.